godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 .. image:: img/visual_script29.png

-A signal can also be edited via right-click menu to customize its arguments:
+A signal can also be edited via the right-click menu to customize its arguments:

 .. image:: img/visual_script30.png

-The signal you have created will appear in the Inspector along with the built-in node signals.
+The signal you have created will appear in the Inspector, along with the built-in node signals.
 This allows you to connect it from another script from another *Scene Node*:

 .. image:: img/visual_script31.png